coenwerem/rain-quadcopter/README.md

 # rain-quadcopter
-A collection of programs for the flight controller, transmitter, receiver, and ESC components of a Quad-X drone.
+A collection of programs for integrating the flight controller, transmitter, receiver, and ESC components of a Quad-X drone.